-Pet Respect offer a variety of free workshops to Primary Schools.
-We can adapt the workshops to most time requirements.
+Pet Respect offer a variety of workshops to Primary Schools.

-lack of confidence, helps young people learn that our dogs have feelings and problems very similar to themselves.
+young people learn that our dogs have feelings and difficulties very similar to themselves.

 They learn how to help the dogs and in turn learn strategies to help themselves.